mesonbuild/meson/docs/markdown/Running-Meson.md

 If you wish to use the MSVC compiler, you need to run Meson under "Visual Studio command prompt".

-All available meson commands are listed on the [commands reference page](Commands.md).
+All available Meson commands are listed on the [commands reference page](Commands.md).

 ## Configuring the build directory